-Whether spearmint or chamomile or green tea, many soap makers love to use ground tea leaves in their soap - either as an additive or as a natural colorant.
+While you can make your lye solution with brewed tea, many soap makers like to use ground tea leaves in their soap instead, either as an additive or as a natural colorant.
 It's easy to just add a few tablespoons of the dried botanicals into the soap as it comes to trace, but while the idea works well in theory, in practice, the results leave a lot to be desired.

 Preventing Botanical Bleed